azvoleff/so-simple-theme/_posts/2014-03-25-analyzing-forest-change-with-gfcanalysis.md

 ## Getting started

+This post will outline an analysis using the `gfcanalysis` package.
+Note that as the computations are intensive, some parts of this analysis may take some time to run (about 30 minutes total to run all of the code outlined here).
+If you do not already have the GFC product data downloaded on your computer, downloading the dataset will also take some time (though this process is automated by `gfcanalysis`.

-First load the `devtools` package, used for installing `gfcanalysis`.
+To get started, first load the `devtools` package, used for installing `gfcanalysis`.
 Install the `devtools` package if it is not already installed:

 {% highlight r %}